 There are many positive aspects about Kenya.
 KPLC – Kenya Power and Lighting Company – is not one of them!

 I am writing this from my Sony Ericsson X10, whose battery is about to die.
 Since morning, the power has been gone.
-Not just in my building, but in the entire Kilimani area!
+Not just in my building, but in the entire Kilimani area in Nairobi!
 And this is even in the immediate vicinity of State House – the Presidential residence!

 The reliability of power is a key element in the competitiveness of any country.
 On that one, Kenya doesn’t score well!
 Alongside security and traffic jams, it is one of the top 3 impediments to investment and economic growth.